brianspiering/quotes_from_others/README.md

 "I like my data large, my algorithms simple, and my labels weak."
 — Andrej Karpathy

-"I'm not even sure they are sentient — I mean, they're, what, a ten—million—neuron network hooked—up to a syntax engine and a crappy knowledge base?
+"I'm not even sure they are sentient - I mean, they're, what, a ten-million-neuron network hooked-up to a syntax engine and a crappy knowledge base?
 What kind of basis for intelligence is that?"
 — Charles Stross, Accelerando

 "Get the data model right and everything else falls into place."